lukejharmon/lanyon/chapters_preref/chapter8_fitdiscrete_pre.md

 4. We then repeat the above calculation for every node in the tree.
 For nodes 3-5, not all of the $L_L(x)$ and $L_R(x)$ terms are zero; their values can be read out of the boxes on the tree.
 The result of all of these calculations:

 ![
 Figure 8.4D.
-Conditional likelihoods entered for all nodea.
+Conditional likelihoods entered for all nodes.
+Image by the author, can be reused under a [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.
 ]({{ site.baseurl }}/images/figure8-4D.png)